How to check your lymph nodes

 The Lymphatic System

-Lymph nodes (‘glands’) are small ‘bean-shaped’ nodules that contain millions of infection fighting lymphocyte cells.
-They are found at intervals along the lymphatic vessels like ‘beads on a string’.
-The lymph nodes filter out harmful organisms and abnormal cells before the lymph reaches the blood stream.
+• Lymph nodes: Lymph nodes (‘glands’) are small ‘bean-shaped’ nodules that contain millions of infection-fighting lymphocyte cells.
+Lymph nodes are found at intervals along the lymphatic vessels, like ‘beads on a string’.
+While lymphocytes destroy harmful organisms and abnormal cells, the lymph nodes filter them out before the lymph reaches the blood stream.

 Lymph nodes can only be felt in certain areas of the body (see Figure 1):